 So as much as it PAINS me to say this right now, and it really does pain me, this will be our last official net worth report shared on this site :(

-139 months in a row and now it comes to an end, ugh…
+139 months in a row and now that I’ve made millionaire status, it comes to an end, ugh…

 I’m trying to console myself in that this is yet another step towards being a Better Human Being, but so far it hasn’t helped much… And only adds to the big moves this year that I wouldn’t have done otherwise.